No Purchase Necessary Laws

 No Purchase Necessary Laws are legal requirements in some countries that prohibit chance-based prize promotions from requiring users to pay or make a purchase in order to participate.

-These laws are in place to ensure fairness and avoid transforming prize campaigns into illegal lotteries.
-While specific requirements vary by country, they generally state that if you are running a giveaway, sweepstakes, or other prize promotion where winners are selected randomly:
+These laws are designed to ensure fairness and to prevent prize promotions from being classified as illegal lotteries.
+While specific requirements vary by country, they generally apply when winners are selected randomly.

 1. You must not require participants to make a purchase to enter.